WisdmLabs/moodle-format_remuiformat/README.md

 * With List Format, you can choose between showing all sections on a single page and showing one section per page.
 * Card Format also renders all the activities from the section in the card format.
+* Compatible with Boost Theme.
 * Compatible with Fordson Theme.
-* Compatible with Boost Theme.
-* Compatible with Boost Magnific Theme.
-* Compatible with Boost Training Theme.
-* Compatible with Boost Learning Theme.
+* Compatible with Moove Theme.
 * Compatible with Handlebar Theme.
-* Compatible with Boost Campus Theme.
-* Responsive
+* Responsive.

 [(Back to top)](#table-of-contents)